snowplow/documentation/docs/pipeline-components-and-applications/snowplow-mini/previous-releases/snowplow-mini-0-14/usage-guide/index.md

 ### Discover your data

-Browse to `mini-public-address/kibana` , once Opensearch Dashboards is loaded, you should be able to view most recently sent good events via the discover interface:
+Browse to `mini-public-address/kibana` , once Kibana is loaded, you should be able to view most recently sent good events via the discover interface:

 You can then inspect any individual event data in the UI by unfolding a payload: